adityasolanki205/Face-Recognition-in-a-Video/README.md

 ## Face Recognition in a Video
 This is a Facial Recognition in a Video application developed for **learning and implementation purpose only**.
-In this repository a we will try to detect and recognise faces of six individuals namely Aditya Solanki(Author), Ben Afflek, Madonna, Elton John, Jerry Seinfled, Mindy Kaling.
+In this repository a we will try to detect and recognise faces of six individuals namely Aditya Solanki(Author), Ben Affleck, Madonna, Elton John, Jerry Seinfled, Mindy Kaling.
 The complete process is divided into 3 parts:

 1. **Opening Video frame by frame**
 2. **Detecting a Face in each frame**